 “They [hackers] often first identify a target, gather technical information on the target, identify any vulnerabilities associated with the target, develop or re-use an exploit for those vulnerabilities, and then launch their exploitation operation”.

-In 2019, the were due to vulnerabilities where a patch was available but not deployed.
+In 2019, the highest security breaches were due to vulnerabilities where a patch was available but not deployed.
 These repeated patterns show us that software patching is vital to IT security.
 Preventing a fire is better than putting it out after it starts.
 Similarly, cyberhygiene should be the top priority on your list of security measures.
 You should regularly patch all IT assets and safeguard them from unforeseen attacks.

 2. Vulnerabilities in the 2 months to 1-year range have a higher possibility of exploit